ccano/cc2223/session8/README.md

 # create a SQL view of your dataset for further filtering using SQL language
 df.createOrReplaceTempView("sql_dataset")
-sqlDF = spark.sql("SELECT campo1, campo3, ... campoX FROM sql_dataset LIMIT 12")
+sqlDF = spark.sql("SELECT campo1, campo3, ... campoX FROM sql_dataset")
 sqlDF.show()

 # Create a ML model and apply the model to the dataset